Code-Institute-Submissions/Pyleks-milestone4/README.md

 > Curious about how easy or difficult it is to learn the best digital tools for Photographers.

+#### User Stories Store Owner
+>  Want to share high quality guides with a potential user base.

+>  Tired of working a company and wanted to start their own with a wast amount of knowledge.

+>  Want to create a community of like minded designers and provide guides to get people interested.

+>  Want to help aspiring designers and photographers learn the best tools available.

+>  Want to make the next Udemy of digital content, but starting small.

+>  Want to create a user friendly site for potential new clients to find their next courses.

 ## Design Decisions
 The design decisions here is following the Django Code Institute tutorial quite closely to get as much as possible working properly in the final product, but everything is simplified enough to make the user experience very